makaherpasswordlostmedia/DamnWrapper32_ARMv7/README.md

 -IOS emulator (wrapper) that currently support these games:

+Action Buggy (All versions)
+Compatability: Fully working but saves not tested, idk.
+Perfomance: 25-30 fps on Snapdragon 7 Gen 2+
+---
 Traps N Gems (All versions)
 Compatability: Fully working but saves not tested, idk.
 Perfomance: Actually...
 Idk, it runs very slow but showing 25-32 fps, my timers broken or this game slow down instead to frame skip, idk